1 April 2022 – Mobile Worldwide Data Cap – Ofcom Regulatory Change

 In 2022, we will see more price increases from our suppliers, some of which we can absorb.
 However, we will have to pass on some of that cost to ensure our customers across the UK can continue to collaborate, communicate and connect.
 I appreciate price increases are never welcome, but you have our commitment that we are dedicated to providing you with the broadest choice of products underpinned by the best possible service.

 Pricing for all products, unless defined separately below, will increase by the current rate of the Retail Price Index (RPI), which has been announced by the Office for National Statistics (ONS) in February as 7.8%.

 |Fixed Local, National and Mobile Pence Per Minute||£0.015 PPM|

-Your new pricing will be reflected in any bills you receive after 31 March 2020 and can be viewed in the usual way by logging into your Daisy MyAccount portal.
+Your new pricing will be reflected in any bills you receive after 31st March 2022 and can be viewed within the Daisy MyAccount platform.

 Why are we increasing our prices?

 Every year, as detailed in our terms, we increase monthly price plans in line with RPI, as do most communications providers within the industry.